 Head northwards towards Camden for rock ‘n’ roll vinyl records, memorabilia, and unusual knick-knacks.
 Stray eastwards to Brick Lane and Hackney for trendy finds and quirky second-hand clothes.
 If you venture down south to the peaceful borough of Greenwich you will find delicate crockery and fine antiques.

 Here is our list of the 9 best flea markets in London:

 1. Best Flea Markets in London: Camden Passage – North London

 Camden Passage is made up of four separate markets that all offer something a little bit different.
-For collectibles such as stamps and coins, head to Annie’s Antique and Vintage Market and for one-off kitsch items try out Camden Passage Market.
+For collectibles such as stamps and coins, head to Annie’s Antique and Vintage Market.
+And for one-off kitsch items try out Camden Passage Market.

 Charlton Place Market offers rarities and collectibles and opens its doors every Wednesday and Saturday.
 Pierrepont Arcade Market is a covered market towards the far end of Camden Passage and is open throughout the week.
-No matter what day you visit Camden Passage, there will certainly be somewhere open to cater for all of your vintage needs.
+No matter what day you visit Camden Passage, there will certainly be somewhere open to cater to all of your vintage needs.

 Where: Camden Passage, Islington, London N1 8EA.
 England, UK When: Wednesday and Saturday: 09:00 – 18:00 (but most of the boutiques and stalls are open all week) More information: read our full review of Camden Passage